Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 Make Your Sandwich at the Last Possible Moment.

-But for your average sandwich, try to minimise the amount of time in storage as possible.
-If you must make sandwiches the night before, wrap them well and store in an airtight container in the fridge to avoid any condensation issues.
+But for your average sandwich, try to minimize the amount of time in storage as much as possible.
+If you must make sandwiches the night before, wrap them well and store them in an airtight container in the fridge to avoid any condensation issues.

-DIY sandwich platters are also a fabulous way to do picnic sandwiches for groups.
-Put out platters and containers of fillings with your bread of choice and let everyone DIY their own sandwich.
+DIY sandwich platters are also a fabulous way to make group picnic sandwiches.
+Put out platters and containers of fillings with your bread of choice, and let everyone DIY their sandwich.
 It’s easier than making a load of sandwiches, allows everyone to make it the way they like, and you won’t suffer soggy sandwich issues.

 Sustainable Picnic Sandwich Wraps